BuvinJT/distbuilder/docs/ConfigClasses.md

 The application of a wrapper script of this nature is not entirely uncommon - especially on Linux.
-As an example, when deploying Qt C++ applications on Linux which are dynamically linked, the **standard procedure** (per Qt documentation) is to use this (slightly modifed) shell script to load the required libraries:
+As an example, when deploying Qt C++ applications on Linux which are dynamically linked, the **standard procedure** (per Qt documentation) is to use this (slightly modified) shell script to load the required libraries:

     #!/bin/sh
     appname=`basename "$0" | sed s,\.sh$,,`